 - Establish the cause.

 - Local treatment aims to protect the ulcerated area, to relieve pain, to reduce inflammation, or to control secondary infection.
+The available options are discussed below.

 - A warm saline mouthwash (half a teaspoon of salt in a glassful of warm water or dilute compound sodium chloride mouthwash with an equal amount of water) has a mechanical cleansing effect and may relieve the pain of traumatic ulceration.